google/play-instant-unity-plugin/README.md

  * Scenes that are not included in the build, but that are loaded via Asset Bundles, may have required components removed by engine stripping.
 Specify the path to an Asset Bundle Manifest file to retain these required components.

 ### Player Settings...
 Opens a window that lists Android Player Settings that should be changed to make the app Google Play Instant compatible.
 These are divided into Required and Recommended settings.
-Click on an “Update” button to change a setting.
+Click on an "Update" button to change a setting.

 ### Set up Play Instant SDK...
-Installs or updates the “Google Play Instant Development SDK” (formerly the "Instant Apps Development SDK") using [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager).
+Installs or updates the "Google Play Instant Development SDK" (formerly the "Instant Apps Development SDK") using [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager).
 The plugin requires SDK version 1.2 or higher.
 If there is a license that needs to be accepted, the plugin will prompt for acceptance.

 ### Build for Play Console...
 [Google Play Console](https://play.google.com/apps/publish/) requires that the APKs for an instant app are published together in a ZIP file.
 Although most Unity instant apps will consist of a single APK, the requirement holds.
 This menu option performs a build and stores the resulting APK in a ZIP file suitable for publishing.